jhucsf/fall2022/assign/assign05.md

 ### Error Handling

-If the server fails to bind the listen TCP socket for any reason on the host, you must print a descriptive error message to `stderr` and return a non-zero return code.
+If the server fails to bind the listen TCP socket for any reason on the host, you must print an error message to `stderr` and return a non-zero return code.
 Once the server binds the port and starts listening for clients, it does not need to handle shutting itself down.

 We expect your server to be _robust_.
 This means no matter what any client sends, in any order, your server should not crash.
 To ensure that this is